 Notes

 - For a fluffy, spreadable buttercream, the butter must be at room temperature.
-If the frosting seems too hard to spread, continue mixing until it is light and fluffy; this may take longer than suggested, depending on the temperature of the butter and the ambient temperature.
+If the frosting seems too hard to spread, continue mixing until it is light and fluffy; this may take longer than suggested, depending on the butter's temperature and the ambient temperature.

 - To easily decorate this cake and avoid cake crumbs (mostly) in your frosting.
 Wrap the cake layers in plastic wrap and refrigerate overnight before decorating.